MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Declare a class that implements the IWidgetProvider interface

 The **IWidgetProvider** interface defines methods that the widget host will invoke to initiate operations with the widget provider.
 Replace the empty class definition in the WidgetProvider.h file with the following code.
-This code declares a struct that implements the **IWidgetProvider** interface and declares prototypes for the interface methods. **UpdateWidget** is a helper method that will send updates from our provider to the widget host.
+This code declares a struct that implements the **IWidgetProvider** interface and declares prototypes for the interface methods.

 ```cpp
 // WidgetProvider.h